March 25, 2025

 • 'Is Residence Pass (RP) the same as Permanent Residence (PR)?'
 No, Residence Pass (RP) is a temporary pass which is valid for an initial period of 5 years, with the possibility of a five-year renewal.
 The applicant must have resided in Malaysia for a minimum of 3 years on a valid long term pass.
 RP holders can work without requiring an endorsement, but they still face certain restrictions similar to those of LTSVP holders.
 See info on RP here: https://www.imi.gov.my/index.php/en/main-services/pass/residence-pass/.

 • 'Do I need an appointment to visit Immigration?'
-Kuala Lumpur and Selangor use the STO appointment system; other state offices are walk-in only.
-STO appointments can be made here: https://sto.imi.gov.my/STO/home.php
+All state offices are walk-in only, except for Kuala Lumpur and Selangor which require appointments using the STO system: https://sto.imi.gov.my/STO/home.php

 • 'Can male foreign spouses get PR?'
 Yes, both male and female spouses have successfully obtained PR.

 • 'Do I need to have kids to get PR?'
-Number of children is one of the criteria in the application process, so if you do have kids it may help your application.
-However, applicants without children have successfully obtained PR.
+We don't have children, and there are Facebook posts from other applicants without kids who have also successfully obtained PR.
+However, the number of children is one of the factors considered in the application process, so if you do have kids it may help your application.

 • 'Do I need to be a tax payer in Malaysia to get PR?'
 It is possible for a non-tax payer to obtain PR, but the financial status of both the applicant and spouse are taken into consideration.